 you need a great strategy for simplicity to be effective.

 Your focus should be on creating Spicy Vanilla instead of Bubblegum-Choc-Dipped-Sambuca-Laced-Brazil-Nut with a twist of Cumquat.
 You can do that by following these strategies:

 1. Focus on the Business, not the name

-I know you are eager and excited to name your fledgling company, but don’t!
-If you name it too early in the startup phase, you’ll create a company to fit the name, not a name to fit the company.
-Do your research, write 98% of your website content, start networking and test your message before you name your business.
+I know you are eager and excited to name or rename your company, but don’t!
+If you name it too early in the startup or re-branding phase, you’ll create a company to fit the name, not a name to fit the company.
+Do your research, write 98% of your website content, start networking and test your message before you choose a business name.

 2. Do it the Smart Way, not the Hard Way

 Use Google’s Keyword Planner or Wordtracker to research keywords and related terms.
 These will help you find the words and phrases people search for.
 By the way, if you are at this stage, you should already have completed this research to tailor your services, products, marketing and website content writing.
 Contact me if you haven’t done this yet!

 Assess whether the words and combinations have other meanings that could confuse web searches, increase your bounce rate or have unintended consequences.
 My brother humorously pointed out that “StartUp KickStart, SUKS as a company name”… after I registered it!

 Being too clever in your wording can create problems, misunderstandings and repel.
 Just because you know the joke, double entendre or reference to your favourite 80’s band, don’t count on anyone else understanding it.
 The tricky part is, you don’t want it to be too simple and end up lost in the competitive white noise that could distract your clients.
 Your objective is to find the words that connect with your audience and make it easy for them to spread the word about you.
 If you are already running a business, make sure you truly understand what they want.